 Treasa and I left our meeting feeling more ready to face whatever would come our way.

 The very next day, Monsignor Valenzano called me on my cell phone.
 It was a quick five-minute call.
-The Frostburg native just wanted to check and see how Treasa and I were holding up.
+The Western Maryland native just wanted to check and see how Treasa and I were holding up.
 He would do whatever he could to support us, he promised.

 True to his word, Monsignor Valenzano was with us throughout our difficult pregnancy.